pscott-au/WebService-GoogleAPI-Client/README.txt

     service_account

       Location of service account credentials

+    auth_storage

+      An instance of a class consuming
+      WebService::GoogleAPI::Client::AuthStorage, already set up for
+      returning access tokens (barring the ua).

     If you're using a service account, user represents the user that you're impersonating.
 Make sure you have domain-wide delegation set up, or